 But then, she said, their neighbor went “flying” past them, and she decided to keep going.

 “There it is, right there,” Doug Gulick tells the children on the video as they pass flames.

 “Oh, my gosh!” a child exclaims, and Gulick soothes them as the sky brightens, “We’re out.
 We’re out.”

 Jefferson County Coroner John Graham identified the two victims as a married couple, Samuel Lucas, 77, and Linda Lucas, 76.
-"They were found very close together," said Jacki Kelley, a public information officer with the Jefferson County Sheriff's Office.
-"One was found outside; one was found inside."
+“They were found very close together,” Kelley said.
+“One was found outside; one was found inside.”